Lady Knight: Plot summary

-While Kel struggles with her responsibilities and the urge simply to abandon the camp and find a real fight, another obligation hangs over her.
+At the camp, Kel struggles with her responsibilities and the urge to abandon the camp and find a real fight and another obligation hangs over her.
 Before the war began, she was given a task by the Chamber of the Ordeal: to find and destroy the mage whose necromancy creates the giant, swift-moving, deadly metallic machines from the souls of children, known to the Tortallans as "killing devices."
 But, tied to the camp, she cannot pursue it.
-However, as the summer wears on and the war intensifies, events move to put that perverted mage and his conscienceless war-leader in Kel's path, and at last her resolve is tested, and she and all of Tortall find out if she is truly worthy of her shield.
+However, as the summer wears on and the war intensifies, the mage and his war-leader draw closer.

 After months of hard work with the refugees, Kel feels that they can sufficiently take care of the camp while she is gone for several days to deliver a requested oral report to Lord Wyldon.
 However, when Tobe is brought into the fort, tired from a long trek from Kel's refugee camp, she knows that something is wrong.
-The Scanrans have captured her people, and Kel believes that the children will be used to create the horrible metal killing devices terrorizing Tortall.
-Worse, Lord Wyldon forbids her to go after them.
+She finds out that the Scanrans have captured her people.
+Kel believes that the children will be used to create metal killing devices that are terrorizing Tortall.
+Lord Wyldon forbids her to go after them.
 She is left with a choice: obey Wyldon's orders and leave her people for the killing devices, or go after them and presumably be declared a traitor.

-After burying the few dead at Haven, Kel tricks her guards into returning to Lord Wyldon without her, and begins what she believes will be a long and harrowing journey into enemy territory.
+After burying the few dead at Haven, Kel tricks her guards into returning to Lord Wyldon without her, and begins what she believes will be a long journey into enemy territory.
 Much to her surprise and dismay, she is soon joined by Neal, several of her other year-mates, Owen, Tobe, and members of the King's Own.
 They follow the path of the kidnapped refugees across the deadly Vassa river and into Scanra.
 A series of altercations result in the Scanran guards being depleted, and the rescue of the adult refugees and convict guards of Haven.
 Continuing to track the kidnapped children, they are led to Fief Rathhausak, and a final battle between the Tortallans and the Scanrans leaves Blayce dead, and the people of Rathhausak free from his tyranny.
 The Tortallans and villagers of Rathhausak return across the border to Tortall.
-In recompense for disobeying orders, she is ordered to build and command a new refugee camp, known as New Hope.
+As punishment for disobeying orders, she is ordered to build and command a new refugee camp, known as New Hope.